jemmy512/book-notes/Cpp/cpp-primer.md

     * static interface
     * adding functionality to original class

-* In general, a class deriving from another class expresses that the derived class somehow conceptually “is a” base class.
+* In general, a class deriving from another class expresses that the derived class somehow conceptually "is a" base class.
 The purpose is to use the base class in generic code, and to redirect calls to the base class over to code in the derived class.

 * With the CRTP the situation is radically different.
-The derived class does not express the fact it “is a” base class.
+The derived class does not express the fact it "is a" base class.
 Rather, it expands its interface by inherting from the base class, in order to add more functionality.

 * Therefore the base class is not the interface, and the derived class is not the implementation